Inserting links with the editor

 Creating basic links

-1. Highlight the text (or select the image) you want to make into a link, then click the "Link" button.
-Choose “Add Link” from the dropdown.
+1. Highlight the text (or select the image) you want to make into a link, then click the Link button.
+Choose Add Link from the dropdown.

-2. Select a link type.
+2. Select a Link type.

+• URL links direct the user to a new website entirely.
 Enter the address of the new website in the URL field.
 You can also enter an email address link into this field, by following the instructions below.

 • Site Page links direct the user to a different page on your site.
+Click the Browse button to select from a list of pages on your website.

-Click the "Browse" button to open up a File Manager window, where you can select the appropriate file.
+• Site File links allow the user to download a file from your site.
+Click the Browse button to open up a File Manager window, where you can select the appropriate file.

-Click the "Browse" button to select a channel, folder, or file from Multimedia Manager.
-Select “Display Media Title” or “Display Media Description” to show those elements in the popup.
-For resources, follow the instructions below.
+• Media: (The majority of Finalsite clients use Resources.
+The only time you'd need to use the Media tab is if you are one of the remaining few on Multimedia Manager.)
+Media links to content saved in Multimedia Manager in a popup display.
+Click the Browse button to select a channel, folder, or file from Multimedia Manager.
+Select Display Media Title or Display Media Description to show those elements in the popup.
+For Resources, follow the instructions below.

-Follow the instructions in the Using Anchors article to create and link to anchors on your site.
+• Anchor links jump to a preselected section of the current page.
+Follow the instructions in the article, "Use anchor links on a page" to create and link to anchors on your site.

-4. Click "OK" when finished.
-Use the "Cancel" button to close the Link window without saving any changes.
+4. Click OK when finished.
+Use the Cancel button to close the Link window without saving any changes.

 Creating a link to an email address